Q-W-algebras, Zhelobenko operators and a proof of De Concini-Kac-Procesi conjecture: Some forms and specializations of quantum groups

 The elements $t_i$ and $L_i$ are central in the algebra $U_1^s(\g)$, and the quotient of $U_1^s(\g)$ by the two--sided ideal generated by $t_i-1$ and $L_i-1$ is isomorphic to $U(\g)$.
-Note that none of the specializations of $U_h^s(\g)$ introduced above is quasitriangular.
+Note that none of the forms and specializations of $U_h^s(\g)$ introduced above is quasitriangular.
+Similarly, the quotient of $U_1^{s,res}(\g)$ by the two--sided ideal generated by $t_i-1$ and $L_i-1$ is isomorphic to $U(\g)$, and the quotient of $U_1^{res}(\g)$ by the two--sided ideal generated by and $K_i-1$ is isomorphic to $U(\g)$ (see \cite{ChP}, Proposition 9.3.10).